Dan203/tivomak/README.md

 # tivomak
-Sets the MAK for the TiVo DirectShow Filter
+VS 2017 CLI app that sets the MAK for the TiVo DirectShow Filter

 Usage....